IIIF/training/iiif-online-workshop/day-three/digirati-editor/README.md

 ### Step 1

-Navigate to the editor at https://manifest-editor.digirati.services/ and click on the Create Empty Manifest option at the top of the page:
+Navigate to the editor at https://manifest-editor.digirati.services/ and click on the Create new Manifest option at the top of the page:

 ![Manifest Editor Splash Screen](imgs/CreateEmptyManifest.png)